Crostwitz

-Crostwitz (German) or Chrósćicy (Upper Sorbian, /hsb/) is a village and municipality in the center of the German district of Bautzen in Saxony.
+Crostwitz or Chrósćicy (/hsb/) is a village and municipality in the center of the German district of Bautzen in Saxony.
 It is located in Upper Lusatia and is one of the centres of the Sorbian settlement area in Saxony.

+The place name, like that of Crostau, is derived from the Old Slavic word chróst, meaning “brushwood,” “thicket,” or “shrubbery.”
+This is reflected in the Upper Sorbian word chrósćina, which means “undergrowth,” “bushes,” or “scrubland.”

 Geography

 The village of Crostwitz is situated at between 160 up to 180 metres above sea level on both sides of Satkula brook, which flows into the Klosterwasser not far from the place.
 The eastern part of the settlement is dominated by the Church's hill, which is bordered by the brook in the south and the west.
 The larger part of Crostwitz stretches at the west side of Satkula, direction Panschwitz-Kuckau.